maximebochon/tips/virtual-box.md

 - save and validate (_OK_ button twice)

 A new _media_ should be detected and automatically mounted in the Linux guest, here: `/media/sf_<name>/`

+## Higher screen resolution at startup

+_This information is unsure and should be treated cautiously._

+It seems that from version 6.1 of VirtualBox, the screen resolution at startup is fixed to 800×600 pixels which is quite low for some modern graphical Linux installers.

+A workaround to that is to check the _Enable EFI (special OSes only)_ option in the _Motherboard_ tab of the _System_ settings **before installing Linux**.

+Be carefull: switching _EFI_ on after having already installed Linux may lead to major malfunction of the VM.